aws-samples/fis-template-library/mysql-rds-loadtest-failover/README.md

 2. Identifying business metrics tied to your MySQL RDS instance performance.
 3. Creating an Amazon CloudWatch metric and Amazon CloudWatch alarm to monitor the impact of high CPU load and failover.
 4. Adding a stop condition tied to the alarm to automatically halt the experiment if critical thresholds are breached.
-5. Customizing the experiment parameters in the SSM document to adjust load test concurrency, duration, and target CPU utilization.
+5. Customizing the SSM document parameters to adjust load test concurrency, duration, and target CPU utilization.
 6. Testing the load generation script independently before running the full FIS experiment.

 ## Infrastructure Examples

-See the `examples/` directory for:
-- Complete CloudFormation template for deploying test infrastructure
-- SSM document for MySQL load testing
-- Detailed setup and customization instructions
+See the `examples/` directory for complete infrastructure templates and deployment guidance to help you set up the necessary resources for this experiment.

 ## Import Experiment